benrayfield/lazycl/README.md

 https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/TestLazyCL.java

 UPDATE: log says: 30000 testFloatSigmoidMatchesBetweenCpuAndGpuExactly tests pass, including gpu says sigmoid(3.1415927)=0.95857614, and its computing the sigmoid as doubles then casting to float.
-It passed all 500k double exp tests, but I gave up on matching java.lang.Strictfp.exp and just match the slightly modified port of it.
+It passed all 500k double exp tests, but I gave up on matching java.lang.StrictMath.exp and just match the slightly modified port of it.
 Will have it computing neuralnets deterministicly soon.

 UPDATE: Nearly have cpu and gpu computing exact same bits, other than denormal zeros it appears.
 First 62736 of 500000 testCpuAndGpuOfExponentsOfEOnDoubles tests passed: